Leon Stergar

-Leon Stergar (born March 17, 2000) is a Slovenian professional basketball player for Limoges CSP of the LNB Pro A. He is a 1.93 m tall shooting guard.
+Leon Stergar (born March 17, 2000) is a Slovenian professional basketball player for Limoges of the LNB Élite.
+He is a 1.93 m tall shooting guard.

 Professional career

 Stergar started playing professional basketball for Krško.

 In August 2018, Stergar signed a contract with Krka.

 On August 23, 2024, he signed with Kortrijk Spurs of the BNXT League.

 On July 15, 2025, he signed with Limoges CSP of the LNB Pro A.